Goodbye Gemini: Release

 The film was released theatrically in London on 6 August 1970, as a double feature with Mumsy Nanny Sonny And Girly (1970).
 It was released in the United States the following month, opening at drive-in theaters in Passaic, New Jersey on 23 September 1970.
 In Los Angeles, the film was released on 2 December 1970, paired as a double bill with The Bird with the Crystal Plumage (1970).

 Home media

+Prism Entertainment released the film on video in the United States on 29 December 1988 under the name Twinsanity.
 Scorpion Releasing released a DVD edition of the film in January 2010.
 A limited edition Blu-ray was released in coordination with Screen Archives Entertainment on 24 March 2016, limited to 1,000 units.

 Critical reception

 The Monthly Film Bulletin wrote: Jenni Hall's first novel is a thriller which also explores the psychology of adolescence and of twinship.
 She seems to have thought of it in cinematic terms, with a complicated structure which begins with Jacki fleeing from the murder, so that the preceding events run through her mind like a film.
 The screenplay straightens it all out into a chronological sequence and uses this story of incest, homosexuality, blackmail and murder to make a lurid film about trendy, swinging London. ...
 Michael Redgrave plays the ageing MP trying desperately to keep up with fashion as if he were rather embarrassed by the whole thing (as well he might be).
 And Judy Geeson and Martin Potter are too normal to make the central semi-incestuous relationship convincing, despite the arty shots of them reflected in mirrors and their over-furnished house stuffed with exotic bric-a-brac.
 'You can't remain children all the time,' someone says.
 You can, if the people who made this shallow, superficial film are anything to go by.The Radio Times Guide to Films gave the film 2/5 stars, writing: "Set at the fag end of the Swinging Sixties, this exploitation tale stars Judy Geeson and Martin Potter as unnaturally close twins Jacki and Julian.
 Newly arrived in London, they soon fall in with bohemian Clive (Alexis Kanner, sporting the most miraculous sideburns) and his free-loving Chelsea set.
 It all turns nasty when Clive embroils Julian in a blackmail plot to get the better of gangster (albeit in a floral cravat) Mike Pratt.
 Despite the best efforts of Geeson and Freddie Jones as a camp antiques dealer, wooden performances and an inconsistent script make the film little more than an interesting, if rather dubious, 1960s snapshot."

 Leslie Halliwell said: "Abysmally over-the-top melodrama with a swinging London backdrop.
 Its immaculate appearance only makes matters worse."